Reproject Disparity Images to 3D Point Clouds

 Note

-Disparity images from the MultiSense are transmitted quantized to 1/16th of a pixel and stored with 16bit integers.
+Disparity images from the MultiSense are transmitted quantized to 1/16th of a pixel value and stored with 16bit integers.
 Before converting a disparity image to a depth image, the disparity image need to be converted into a floating point pixel representation

 This operation is equivalent to taking only the z values from a reprojected 3D point cloud